arcosoph/nanowakeword/CONFIGURATION_GUIDE.md

     *   **Type:** `string`
     *   **Default:** `"cyclic"`
     *   <details>
-        <summary><strong>(👉ﾟヮﾟ)👉 Click to see Guidance & Trade-offs</strong></summary>
+        <summary><strong>Click for Guidance & Trade-offs</strong></summary>

         *   `"cyclic"` (CyclicLR): A powerful scheduler that cycles the learning rate between a base and max value.
 It's excellent for exploring the loss landscape and can help the model escape from local minima.
-        *   `"onecycle"` (OneCycleLR): Another very powerful scheduler that is known for enabling "super-convergence" (achieving good results with much faster training).
-It's a great choice for many tasks.
+        *   `"onecycle"` (OneCycleLR): Another very powerful scheduler known for enabling "super-convergence" (achieving good results with much faster training).
+A great choice for many tasks.
         *   `"cosine"` (CosineAnnealingLR): A simple and effective scheduler that smoothly decreases the learning rate in a cosine curve.
-It is very predictable, robust, and a very popular choice in recent research.
+It is very predictable, robust, and a popular choice in recent research.
         </details>
-    *   **Example:** `lr_scheduler_type: "onecycle"`

 ### 8. Loss Function Configuration

-Fine-tune the loss functions that guide the model's learning.

 *   `classification_loss`
     *   **Description:** The primary classification loss function.
     *   **Type:** `string`
     *   **Default:** `"labelsmoothing"`
     *   <details>
-        <summary><strong>(👉ﾟヮﾟ)👉 Click to see Guidance & Trade-offs</strong></summary>
+        <summary><strong>Click for Guidance & Trade-offs</strong></summary>

         *   `"labelsmoothing"`: A robust default that improves generalization.
 It prevents the model from becoming overconfident by slightly "blurring" the hard 0 and 1 labels (e.g., to 0.1 and 0.9).
 This encourages the model to learn less extreme weights.
-        *   `"focalloss"`: Specifically designed to handle class imbalance, which is very common in wake word datasets where negative samples vastly outnumber positive ones.
-It automatically down-weights easy-to-classify examples, forcing the model to focus its efforts on the harder, more ambiguous samples.
+        *   `"focalloss"`: Specifically designed to handle class imbalance, which is very common in wake word datasets (many more negative samples than positive).
+It automatically down-weights easy-to-classify examples, forcing the model to focus on harder, ambiguous samples.
-        *   `"bce"` (Binary Cross-Entropy): The standard, fundamental loss for binary classification tasks.
+        *   `"bce"` (Binary Cross-Entropy): The standard, fundamental loss for binary classification.
 It's a good baseline but can be sensitive to class imbalance and may not perform as well as the other two options without careful tuning.
         </details>
-    *   **Example:** `classification_loss: "focalloss"`

 *   `focal_loss_alpha`, `focal_loss_gamma`
-    *   **Description:** Tuning parameters for Focal Loss.
-Only used if `classification_loss` is `"focalloss"`.
+    *   **Description:** Tuning parameters for Focal Loss, used only if `classification_loss: "focalloss"`.
     *   **Type:** `float`
-    *   **Default:** `alpha: 0.25`, `gamma: 2.0`

 *   `label_smoothing`
-    *   **Description:** The smoothing factor for Label Smoothing BCE loss.
+    *   **Description:** The smoothing factor (`0.0` to `1.0`) for Label Smoothing loss.
     *   **Type:** `float`
     *   **Default:** `0.1`